select extract(epoch_nanoseconds from now()) / 1000000

-This site is an online check of the current time in milliseconds elapsed since the UNIX epoch (Jan 1, 1970) as well as in other common formats, along with some local time - UTC comparisons.
+This site provides the current time in milliseconds elapsed since the UNIX epoch (Jan 1, 1970) as well as in other common formats including local / UTC time comparisons.
 You can also convert milliseconds to date & time and the other way around.

 The "current millis" story started with me debugging my Android application.
 In Android you tell an alarm when to come up by passing a simple number.
 This number has to be so large that it can encompass all the time passed since midnight January 1st, 1970 but sufficiently small that it can fit into existing data structures and keep going enough time in the future.
 Precision: millisecond.
 Why 1970 you ask?
 It's just a convention: it was the roundest most recent year to the point in time people actually started thinking about a universal measure of time.